-We generate net revenues from product sales and services we provide through our platform.
+We generate net revenues from product sales and services we provide through our online marketplaces, including PJT Marketplace and Paipai Marketplace, and other channels we operate.
 The following table sets forth the breakdown of our net revenues by amounts and percentages of net revenues for the periods presented:

 For the Year Ended December 31,

-2018 2019 19 2020
+2018 201 2019 J 2020

 RMB % RMB % RMB US\$ %

 (in thousands, except for percentages)

 Net revenues:

 Net product revenues 3,249,923 99.6 3,730,206 94.9 4,244,023 650,425 87.4

 Net service revenues 11,597 0.4 201,652 5.1 614,176 94,127 12.6

 Total net revenues 3,261,520 100.0 3,931,858 100.0 4,858,199 744,552 100.0

 Net product revenues.
-We generate revenue from the sale of phones and other consumer electronics goods through our PJT Marketplace, Paipai Marketplace and offline AHS Stores.
+We generate revenue from our sale of phones and other consumer electronics goods through our PJT Marketplace, Paipai Marketplace and offline AHS Stores.
 We procure pre-owned phones and other consumer electronics from consumers, small merchants, consumer electronic brands, e-commerce platforms and retailers through our online and offline channels.
 We then process the pre-owned consumer electronics using our proprietary inspection, grading, and pricing technologies and sell them at a higher price suggested by our pricing mechanism.
 We also give our buyers the option to trade in their pre-owned devices for new ones.

 Net service revenues.
 We charge commission fees to merchants and/or customers for transacting in our online marketplaces.
-For PJT Marketplace, we charge both the merchants and buyers a commission fee.
+For PJT Marketplace, we charge both the merchants and buyers a commission fee that ranges from a total of approximately 4% to 5% of the executed transaction price.
 The commission fee charged to the merchants is determined as a percentage based on the executed transaction price, and the commission fee charged to buyers is determined as a negotiated tiered amount.
 For Paipai Marketplace, commission fees are charged to merchants only, determined as a percentage based on the executed transaction price.
-For certain merchants who sell products on our platform, we enter into contractual agreements with these merchants for a fixed monthly marketplace management fee in addition to the commission fees charged for each transaction.
+For certain merchants who sell products on our online marketplaces, we enter into contractual agreements with these merchants for a fixed monthly marketplace management fee in addition to the commission fees charged for each transaction.